BristolTopGroup/AnalysisSoftware/README.md

 git clone https://github.com/BristolTopGroup/AnalysisSoftware.git AnalysisSoftware cd AnalysisSoftware

-#create the makefile using cmake
+#create the makefile using cmake (install it if you don't have it: https://github.com/Kitware/CMake)
 cmake CMakeLists.txt

 #compile and build